m1zukash1/Dont-touch-the-spikes-godot-clone/README.md

 This is a simple project I made in a few days which I hope will help people to learn the Godot game engine.

 ## Contributing
-Contributing or fixing my mistakes is absolutly welcomed, this project is not a full replica of the original game, it lacks many features and probably contains lots of bugs.
+Contributing or fixing my mistakes is absolutely welcomed, this project is not a full replica of the original game, it lacks many features and probably contains lots of bugs.

 ## Assets
 All of the assets were made by me expect for the audio.